Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

-In Appendix \ref{appendix:b}, we show that Assumption \ref{assumption:diag} implies $a\leq \underline r$, so the preceiding analysis applies in this case.
-Moreover, the right-hand side of \eqref{eq:unprofitable} simplifies to \( \min_c\frac{H(c)}{c}=\frac{H(c^M)}{c^M} = h(c^M) \).
-The term $h(c^M)$ serves a sufficient statistic for our analysis and has a straightforward economic interpretation: it measures the \textit{evenness} of the distribution $H$.
-As $H$ approaches the uniform distribution---the most even distribution---$h(c^M)$ increases.
-A higher slope $h(c^M)$ indicates a distribution closer to uniformity (the diagonal), representing a more evenly spread distribution of search costs.
-Consequently, the uniform distribution, being the most even, attains the highest $h(c^M)$.
+In Appendix \ref{appendix:b}, we show that Assumption \ref{assumption:diag} implies $a\leq \underline r$, so the preceding analysis applies in this case.
 Assuming the solution that binds \eqref{eq:unprofitable} with equality exists, $a^M$ is characterized as:

-Equation \eqref{eq:optimal} highlights that, in the maximally informative equilibrium, firms are indifferent to deviating to the optimal partial-purchase signal.
-The signal $x=r(c^M)$ maximizes the net gain from deviation but results in zero gain under $U_{a^M}$.
-Graphically, this corresponds to the virtual interim demand $\phi_{a^M}(\cdot)$ being \textit{tangent} to the interim demand (Figure \ref{fig:maximally}).
+Equation \eqref{eq:optimal} implies that, in the maximally informative equilibrium, firms are indifferent to deviating to the optimal partial-purchase signal.
+In other words, the signal $x=r(c^M, U_{a^M})$ maximizes the net gain \eqref{eq:net_gain} from deviation but results in zero gain under the profile $U_{a^M}$.
+Graphically, this corresponds to the virtual interim demand $\phi_{a^M}(\cdot)$ being \textit{tangent} to the interim demand (Figure~\ref{fig:maximally}).

-Since $c_F(a)\leq \mu$ for all $a$, a solution \( a^M \) to \eqref{eq:optimal} exists if and only if \( h(c^M) \geq \frac{1}{\mu} \).
-If this condition fails (\( h(c^M) < \frac{1}{\mu} \)), inequality \eqref{eq:unprofitable} cannot hold for any threshold \( a > 0 \), and thus the only equilibrium is no information: $U_0=\delta_{\mu}$.
+Since $c_F(a)\leq \mu$ for all $a$, a solution \( a^M \) to \eqref{eq:optimal} exists if and only if \( \underline{h}^{avg} \geq \frac{1}{\mu} \).
+If this condition fails (\( \underline{h}^{avg} < \frac{1}{\mu} \)), inequality \eqref{eq:unprofitable} cannot hold for any threshold \( a > 0 \), and thus the only equilibrium is no information: $U_0=\delta_{\mu}$.
 The following proposition characterizes the set of all UCEs under Assumption \ref{assumption:diag}, summarizing the preceding discussion.\footnote{ The general characterization without the assumption is characterized in Theorem \ref{thm:appendix_maximal} in Appendix \ref{appendix:b}. }